By Matthew B. Cox

 Chmelir never questioned the authenticity of the emails or the PFG trading records, nor did he attempt to impeach Damien’s testimony by introducing the conversations Donovan had recorded.

-Testifying against Donovan was Blayne’s only hope of reducing his sentence, via a Rule 35 motion for cooperating against his co-conspirator, or in this case lying and corroborating Damien’s testimony.
-As it turned out, nearly a year earlier, AUSA Wernick had duped Blayne into pleading guilty, bamboozling him into believing he’d allow Blayne to testify against Donovan.
+Testifying against Donovan was Sebastian’s only hope of reducing his sentence, via a Rule 35 motion for cooperating against his co-conspirator, or in this case lying and corroborating Damien’s testimony.
+As it turned out, nearly a year earlier, AUSA Wernick had duped Sebastian into pleading guilty, bamboozling him into believing he’d allow Sebastian to testify against Donovan.
 But Wernick never called him.
-He left Blayne sitting in the frigid holding cell throughout the trial.
+He left Sebastian sitting in the frigid holding cell throughout the trial.
 Chilling.

 DURING CHMELIR’S CLOSING, he showed the jury the government’s own chart, describing Capital Blu as a Ponzi scheme from the start.
 “They stalked him.
 They lured him and they had to keep him.
 He’s the second largest investor,” he said.
 Without Donovan, the whole scam would have folded.
 “Everybody thought they were making millions…including Donovan Davis, Jr. and everybody else at Capital Blu.”

-Davis, Jr., used poor judgment, acted foolishly and relied upon Blayne Davis and Damien Broomfield, he’s not guilty…” The government wanted the jury to ignore all of the lies, the perjury, all the false statements to police officers and to the federal prosecutors.
+Davis, Jr., used poor judgment, acted foolishly and relied upon Sebastian Black and Damien Broomfield, he’s not guilty…” The government wanted the jury to ignore all of the lies, the perjury, all the false statements to police officers and to the federal prosecutors.
 “You can’t do that… [T]he verdict should be not guilty.”

 During the government closing, despite the prosecutions’ knowledge that the Receiver had destroyed the server, Wernick told the jury, “‘[T]he only evidence of a server being taken in this case is the server in Naples on August 29, 2008, which Donovan Davis, Jr. picked up…” He then said, “Now, these emails that are obviously about what they’re talking about on their face, [Damien] Broomfield merely told you what they meant, what The Gap was, how they were lying to the investors.”
 In contradiction to the prosecution’s opening statement Wernick declared, “There’s no evidence the defendant invested a dime, not in Capital Blu…so when you keep hearing the defendant put up his own money, he never invested a dime.”